Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-Although much easier than the problem of KLDR minimization over the space of one-state models, the problem of maximizing $\lambda_{\text{max}}(\Omega(\tilde{a},\tilde{\eta}))$ over $(\tilde{a},\tilde{\eta})$ is still non-convex.
-Consequently, solving it requires the use of numerical global optimization methods.
-However, since the size of the problem is independent of $n$, it can be solved efficiently in any application, regardless of the dimension of the vector of observables.
+The theorem significantly reduces the computational complexity of finding the set of pseudo-true models.
+It concentrates out all parameters in the agent's models except for two scalars.
+As a result, the optimization problem simplifies from a problem over a $2n$-dimensional non-compact manifold to a much simpler problem over a two-dimensional compact rectangle.\footnote{The set of all $d$-state models is a non-compact manifold of dimension $2nd$ \citep*{Gevers1984}.
+Additionally, the KLDR is a non-convex function of $\theta=(A,B,Q,R)$.} Furthermore, since the size of the problem is independent of $n$, it can be solved efficiently in any application, regardless of the dimension of the vector of observables.

-The non-convexity of the problem also makes an analytical solution elusive without further assumptions on the true process.
-I proceed by imposing a natural assumption on the true process $\mathbb{P}$, which permits a closed-form characterization of the set of pseudo-true one-state models.